bptlab/scylla/README.md

 - `--enable-des-logging` enables logging of the descrete event simulation used.
 The flag is optional, recommended only to use for debugging
 - `--output=<path to folder>` sets the output folder to `<path to folder>`.
 Optional, otherwise a default path will be used

+### Calling from Code
+Scylla can also be directly called from another Java application.
+For this, the application has to import Scylla as Maven dependency.
+Then, either call the main class `Scylla`'s `main` method, or manually create a new `SimulationManager` and call `run.`

 ## Plugins
+One distinctive feature of Scylla is its plugin system, which allows to easily add functionality for specialized or refined simulation behavior.

 ### Loading Plugins
 To load additional plugins, put their respective jarfiles into the `plugins` subfolder of your Scylla folder.
 You can check whether a plugin has been loaded by starting the Scylla GUI and asserting that it appears in the plugins list.

 ### Plugin Development
 Import the *scylla* Maven project in your Java IDE (e.g. Eclipse).